15 Poems by Georgia Douglas Johnson

 Among the colleagues who were regular visitors were the leading lights of the Renaissance: Langston Hughes, Jean Toomer, Alain Locke, and many of the noted women writers of the Harlem Renaissance.

-As a mixed-race woman, she addressed issues of bias and racism in her poems from a broad perspective.
+As a person of mixed race, she addressed issues of bias and racism in her poems from a broad perspective.
 She also wrote many that were intensely personal.
 In particular, she explored the constraining roles of devoted wife and mother and how these clashed with the desire to be a creative artist.

 Jessie Redmon Fauset, an important editor of the Harlem Renaissance era, and a poet in her own right, helped Georgia select the works for The Heart of a Woman collection.
 The Heart of a Woman, indeed, inspired Maya Angelou‘s memoir of the same title.